-ASCD author and Annual Conference presenter Bob Sullo says that educators could be more successful with their teaching if they invited their students to be collaborators in their own learning in this video.
+ASCD author and Annual Conference presenter Bob Sullo said that educators could be more successful with their teaching if they invited their students to be collaborators in their own learning.

 - How would you place more emphasis on the process of learning?

 - Would you let your students design their own rubrics?
 Share expectations?

 - Give them a choice and so create ownership?

 Original Toondo cartoon by author.

 Reading is a complex activity and we know that many of our learners are not accustomed to reading in their first language, let alone reading in the target language.
 When we create a collaborative communicative context for students to work on subskills in the target language, we begin to promote not only reading subskills, but we also promote collaboration, speaking skills, writing skills and listening skills.